Embiid, Simmons lead 76ers past Pacers, 119-116

 “He can actually play and play well,” Brown said.
 “I’m very proud of him for his journey.
 I have a fondness for that man.”

 McConnell was feted with a video tribute in the first quarter, then received a standing ovation and was embraced by Brown when he entered with 2:59 left in the first.
+He also was presented a framed 76ers jersey prior to the contest by general manager Elton Brand.

 UP NEXT